Baton Rouge Metropolitan Airport: Challenges

 Baton Rouge Metropolitan Airport is slightly smaller than might be expected for a city and metro area of its size due in part to its proximity to New Orleans' Armstrong International Airport.
-Despite aggressive advertising campaigns encouraging catchment area residents to utilize the airport, passenger numbers are in the FAA's small-hub classification (slightly over 800,000 passengers per year).
+Despite aggressive advertising campaigns encouraging catchment area residents to use the airport, passenger numbers are in the FAA's small-hub classification (slightly over 800,000 passengers per year).
 However, the airport is the second largest in Louisiana by passenger volume and is served by the major, network airlines: American, Delta and United.
 With service to some of largest hub airports in the U.S., connections are available to and from destinations worldwide.
 At one time, ViaAir started low-cost, nonstop service to Austin (year-round) and Orlando (June–August).

 In the wake of Hurricane Katrina, and the ensuing increase in Baton Rouge's (temporary and permanent) population, BTR saw its destination portfolio expanded dramatically.
-New services were initiated to Cincinnati, New York City (both Newark, New Jersey and LaGuardia airports), Chicago–O'Hare, Denver, Washington National Airport, St. Louis, and Orlando.
-The new destinations were discontinued by the end of 2008 as New Orleans air service returned to pre-Katrina levels.
+New services were initiated to Cincinnati, New York City (both Newark Liberty and LaGuardia airports), Chicago–O'Hare, Denver, Washington-National, St. Louis, and Orlando.
+The new destinations were discontinued by the end of 2008, as New Orleans air service returned to pre-Katrina levels.
 After experiencing record fuel prices in 2008 and the subsequent recession, the carriers returned their focus to the most efficient hub options for BTR, resulting in the current service schedule of daily jet flights to four major hubs.
 Vision Airlines also briefly served Baton Rouge with Boeing 737 jetliner service nonstop to Las Vegas (LAS) and Fort Walton Beach/Destin, FL (VPS); however, these flights were suspended when Vision discontinued scheduled, commercial air service.